syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Other-Drawing-Objects.md

 Essential XlsIO provides support to read and write the Text Box, Check Box, and Combo Box controls.
 It enables creation of forms that are user-friendly and also enhances the appearance of the forms.

-> Note: Essential XlsIO provides support to read and write Form controls.
+N> Essential XlsIO provides support to read and write Form controls.
 Support for Active X Form controls is not yet available.

 This section explains the usage of the following Form controls.